marielle-lopez/e-shop/README.md

 ### High Priority

+- Make main content grow to fill the remaining vertical space
 - Add informative message when user adds or removes items from cart
 - Refactor styling of footer icons
 - Display real-time product quantities, especially when the user adds items to the cart